- Learning Pool

 OCR/Cambridge Technical Combinations

-HND requirement is overall Merit in a relevant subject area.
-HND applications may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.
+HND overall Merit in a relevant subject area.
+HND applications may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full-time year 1 course.

 Ulster Foundation Degree